Applying

 Who will be my supervisor?

-If your application is successful, we will search for an appropriate Supervisor, please do not approach potential supervisors yourself.
+If your application is successful, we will search for an appropriate supervisor, please do not approach potential supervisors yourself.

 How many people are accepted onto the course each year?

-We make approximately 140 offers each year, to fill 60-70 places.
+We make approximately 140 offers each year.

 Can I bring my family?